 Each grid has a two-dimensional parameter space, namely the stellar temperature T and the surface gravity ggrav.
 The grid resolution is 1 kK for the stellar temperature and 0.2dex for the surface gravity, log g.
 For each grid model with given T and log g, the luminosity and stellar mass are derived from the stellar evolution models published by Brott et al. (2011).

 The mass-loss rate for the grids with solar and with LMC metallicity is set to 10-7 M yr-1 throughout.
-For SMC metallicity, two grids with different mass loss are provided.
-The grid with a low mass-loss rate are calculated with log Q = -13.0, while the grids with a high mass-loss rate are calculated with log Q = -12.0.
+For SMC metallicity, grids with different mass loss are provided, based on different log Q values.
 (See the button "OB model parameter details" below for the definition of Q.)

-The OB model grids will be described in more detail in a forthcoming paper (Hainich et al. 2018).
+The OB model grids are described in more detail in Hainich et al. (2019).